smashgg/developer-portal/website/blog/2018-12-23-BrawlhallaMatchups.md

  source</a> Discord bot to find results for matchups between your favorite Brawlhalla players!
 <!--truncate-->

-## The creator
+## The Creator

-Henry "Mother Russia" Guerra is a Brawlhalla community member who created this Discord bot as a resource for the community to learn more about players' histories against each other in the scene.
+Henry "Mother Russia" Guerra is a Brawlhalla community member who created this Discord bot as a resource for the community to learn more about its players' histories against each other.
+When I asked him if he had anything he wanted to say to the community, he simply said he would like to thank the community for being supportive of the project.

-## Add it to your server
+## Add it to your Server

 The <a href="https://github.com/henryaguerra/brawlhalla-matchups-bot/blob/master/README.md"
  target="_blank">readme file on the GitHub repo</a> explains how to quickly add the bot to a Discord server you own, using Discord oAuth.

-## Use it on your server
+## Use it on your Server

 To use the matchups bot, just type in the command with a couple of players you're interested in!
 In the below example, I looked at the top 8 bracket for the Brawlhalla Autumn Championships NA,